WAIT: Feature Warping for Animation to Illustration video Translation using GANs

 \subsection{Ablation Experiments}

 In order to evaluate the effects of different parts of our model and time gap parameter during training in detail, we conducted three ablation experiments.
 Our model consists of three main blocks, Backbone CNN, Offset Network and Warping Layers.
 Our Backbone CNN is amongst the established architectures for style transfer and used by many previous works such as CycleGAN~\cite{cyclegan} and ReCycleGAN~\cite{bansal2018recycle}.
 Offset Network and Warping Layers are two critical parts of the model, so in our ablation experiments, we focused on these two parts.
 We performed all ablations on the BP dataset.
-We trained models for $300$ epochs with a batch size of $8$.
+We trained models for $200$ epochs with a batch size of $8$.

 \textbf{Offset Network.} We conducted ablation experiments to set the depth of the Offset Network.
-We used depth values of $6$, $8$ and $10$.
+We used depth values of $2$, $4$, $6$, $8$ and $10$.
 In all these experiments, we fixed the Warping layer number to $5$ and the time gap value to $2$.
 Results are presented in Table~\ref{table:abl_table}a.
 We obtained the best performance on all metrics with depth value of $8$.

 \textbf{Warping Layer.} Warping layer warps auxiliary features with offset features with different resolutions.
-To decide how many warping layers we should integrate in our network, we perform experiments by increasing the warping layer number from $1$ to $5$.
+To decide how many warping layers we should integrate in our network, we perform experiments by increasing the warping layer number from $1$ to $6$.
 We fixed the depth of Offset Network as $8$ and time gap value to $2$ in these ablations.
 In Table~\ref{table:abl_table}b, we present results of these experiments.
-Using $5$ parallel warping layers gave the best performance considering all three metrics.
-Although, adding more warping layers increases the performance, it also slows down the training and testing times.
+Increasing warping layer number generally reduces the FID and KID.
+Using $5$ parallel warping layers gave the best performance on the KID and MSE metrics and competitive results on other metrics.
+Although, adding more warping layers reduces the FID further, it also slows down the training and testing times.
 So, we choose $5$ parallel warping layers in the final model.

 \textbf{Time Gap.} Finally, in order to determine the optimum time difference between reference and auxiliary frames, we experimented with values in the range of $1$ to $5$.
-Using $2$ as time gap parameter performed the best regarding temporal metrics.
-Results are given in Table~\ref{table:abl_table}c.
+Using $2$ as the time gap parameter performed the best in terms of temporal metrics.
+The results are given in Table~\ref{table:abl_table}c.